MICHAEL VICK is not welcome in the Bay Area.

 NFL commish Roger Goodell, presumably with the help of NASA scientists, unveiled his re-entry plan for Vick on Monday.
 Under that "conditional reinstatement," Vick can sign now, participate in training camp, play in the final two exhibition games and, if approved by the NFL's neighborhood-watch program, he can suit up by Week 6 of the regular season, perhaps even Week 1.

 As pitiful as both the Raiders and 49ers have been in reeling off six consecutive losing seasons, they open training camp this week with a bounce in their step.
-They don't
+They don't need Vick crashing their party.

 The Raiders just should go about their 2009 mission: develop quarterback JaMarcus Russell, with Jeff Garcia (and not Vick) breathing down his neck.
 They should tinker with running back Darren McFadden in the trendy wildcat formation and realize Vick isn't needed there, either.